-The healthy white sturgeon population in the lower Columbia River historically ranged into areas above the current location of Bonneville Dam; however, with the construction of Bonneville Dam in 1938, the population became segregated and fish residing upstream could no longer migrate freely between freshwater and marine environments.
+The healthy white sturgeon population in the LCR historically ranged into areas above the current location of Bonneville Dam; however, with the construction of Bonneville Dam in 1938, the population became segregated and fish residing upstream could no longer migrate freely between freshwater and marine environments.
 The population became further segregated with the completion of McNary Dam in 1953, The Dalles Dam in 1957, and John Day Dam in 1968, resulting in functionally separate populations in Bonneville, The Dalles, John Day, and McNary pools as well as each of the upriver pools as other dams were constructed.
 Inaccessibility to the marine environment and habitat alterations, primarily due to hydroelectric development, has rendered these populations less productive than those residing below Bonneville Dam.

 Abundance of white sturgeon populations in each of the three Zone 6 pools (between Bonneville and McNary dams) is estimated every three years to monitor the effects of hydro-system operations and fishery management strategies.
 Mark-recapture population estimates are derived using directed sampling with gill nets and setlines.
 Significant harvest reductions were enacted beginning in 1988 and populations in all three pools increased as a result of reduced catch and other mitigation efforts.
-The most recent assessments estimated the abundance of legal-size sturgeon to be 5,177 43-54 inch FL fish in John Day Pool (2016), 1,840 43-54 inch FL fish in The Dalles Pool (2014), and 5,890 38-54 inch FL fish in Bonneville Pool (2015).
+The most recent estimates of legal-size abundance are 3,664 43-54 inch FL fish in The Dalles Pool (2017), 5,177 43-54 inch FL fish in John Day Pool (2016), and 5,890 38-54 inch FL fish in Bonneville Pool (2015).
 Prior estimates back to 1976 of 33-65 inch FL (36-72 inch TL) fish are presented in Table 11.